Today, in Part One, we are focusing on the signs and symptoms of inadequate structure in eating.

 But structure, by definition, simply means (as a verb) to give a pattern or organization to something.

-I remember as child, getting amped up to put together a Disney puzzle by dividing up the pieces that belonged on the borders in one pile and similar colors or patterns in a few other piles.
-(A common and wise strategy if I do say so myself).
+I remember as child, getting amped up to put together a Disney puzzle by dividing up the pieces that belonged on the borders in one pile and similar colors or patterns in a few other piles. (you know this strategy).
 I had a system to make a little order out of chaos.
 As a little girl who had a hot flame and then a fizzle, had I just picked up random pieces in one big pile and tried to find their mates, I am certain the enormity of the it would have led me to move onto something more fun.

 And some of us are in dire need of it.